 The Paraguin Project is being conducted at the Department of Computer Science at the University of North Carolina at Wilmington .
-The purpose is to develop an open source message-passing parallelizing compiler for distributed-memory parallel computer systems.
+The purpose is to develop a message-passing parallelizing compiler for distributed-memory parallel computer systems.
 We are using the SUIF Compiler from Stanford University to build our compiler.
-In fact, the paraguin compiler is simply a SUIF compiler pass.
+In fact, the Paraguin Compiler is simply a SUIF compiler pass.

 People